hashicorp/consul-smi-controller/example/README.md

 $ open http://$(kubectl get svc consul-consul-ui -o jsonpath="{.status.loadBalancer.ingress[0].ip}")
 ```

-At present we do not have any intentions so the dashboard will not be able to communicate with the upstream service,
+At present we do not have any intentions, so the dashboard will not be able to communicate with the upstream service,
 SMI defines a specification called TrafficTarget, it provides a Kubernetes centric way of managing
 Service Mesh security.